ORCID/orcidSearchUrlJs/README.md

 * isValidInput(input) Returns true only if there is some input to search with.

+* isValidOrcidId(orcidId) Returns true only if orcidId contains a valid looking ORCID iD URI or path.
+Allows preceding and trailing whitespace.

 ## Using in a browser
 Include orcidSearchUrl.js and call ``orcidSearchUrlJs.buildUrl({ text: 'my search terms'})``.